accounts-js/accounts/website/docs/contributing.md

 #### All PRs:

-1. Must not break the **test suite** (`pnpm run test`), nor reduce **test coverage** (`pnpm run coverage`).
+1. Must not break the **test suite** (`yarn run test`), nor reduce **test coverage** (`yarn run coverage`).
 If you're fixing a bug, include a test that would fail without your fix.
+Also ensure that **all** examples still work as expected.

-2. Must respect the **.eslintrc.js** (`pnpm run test:lint`).
+2. Must respect the **.eslintrc.js** (`yarn run test:lint`).
 Ideally your editor supports `eslint`.
 Especially since the project is quite new, feel free to query default rules with us that don't make sense, or disable rules in a particular scope when it makes sense, together with a comment explaining why.

 3. Must be **isolated**.
 Avoid grouping many, unrelated changes in a single PR.

 4. GitHub now allows auto-squashing of commits in a PR, so no need to rebase your commits before final submission.

 5. Must contain a changeset file describing the changes and affected packages.
-Run `pnpx changeset` to generate one.
+Run `yarn changeset` to generate one.

 ### Submission